5 Ways to Manage CSA Scores and Streamline Compliance

 1. Unsafe Driving Violations

-The broadest step in improving your CSA numbers is to prevent unsafe driving violations, the first BASIC category.
-You can streamline this process by setting up your safety telematics program in ways that align with your CSA compliance strategy.
-If you have Lytx’s Risk Detection Service, for instance, you can choose to receive an email each time there is an event related to unsafe driving indicators that you want to focus on.
+The broadest step in improving your CSA score is to prevent unsafe driving violations, the first BASIC category.
+You can streamline this process by setting up your telematics program in ways that align with your CSA compliance strategy.
+If you have Lytx’s video telematics solutions, for instance, you can choose to receive an email each time there is an event related to unsafe driving indicators that you want to focus on.
 Prioritize those events for driver coaching.

 Another tactic is to check event videos for speeding.
 Often, you’ll catch drivers accelerate to get into a restricted lane (on many freeways, commercial trucks are required to stay in the right two lanes).
 Driving in a restricted lane is one of the most common reasons police officers will pull a truck over.
 Once a truck is pulled over, there’s a good chance the officer will inspect the vehicle to see if there are any other violations, such as a cracked windshield or faulty marker light.
 Now, you’re adding maintenance points on top of unsafe driving points.
 Coaching drivers to stay within the speed limit and remain within their required lanes are two direct ways fleets can quickly and significantly improve their CSA scores.